ruoyann/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `StudyTracker` and the **Actor** is the `user`, unless specified otherwise)

-**UC01 - Delete a StudySpot**
+**UC01 - Delete a study spot**

 **MSS**

-1. User requests to list StudySpots
+1. User requests to list study spots
-2. StudyTracker shows a list of StudySpots
+2. StudyTracker shows a list of study spots
-3. User requests to delete a specific StudySpot in the list
+3. User requests to delete a specific study spot in the list
-4. StudyTracker deletes the StudySpot
+4. StudyTracker deletes the study spot

     Use case ends.